peteroupc/html3dutil/doc/H3DU.SurfaceEval.md

 #### Parameters

 * `evaluator` (Type: Object)<br>
     An object that may or must contain the following methods:<ul> <li>evaluate(<code>u</code>, <code>v</code>) - A method that takes a horizontal-axis coordinate (<code>u</code>), generally from 0 to 1, and a vertical-axis coordinate (<code>v</code>), generally from 0 to 1.
 This method is required.
-This method returns a vector of the result of the evaluation. <li>gradient(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the gradient of the surface at the given coordinates.
-The return value should not be "normalized" to a unit vector.
-This method is optional. <li>tangent(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the tangent of the surface at the given coordinates.
-The return value should not be "normalized" to a unit vector.
-This method is optional. <li>bitangent(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the bitangent of the surface at the given coordinates.
-The return value should not be "normalized" to a unit vector.
-This method is optional. </ul>
+This method returns a vector of the result of the evaluation. <li>gradient(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the gradient of the surface at the given coordinates.<br> The <b>gradient</b> is a vector pointing up and away from the surface, or alternatively, the cross product of the tangent vector and bitangent vector, in that order.
+The gradient returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>.
+This method is optional. <li><a id="tangentvector"></a>tangent(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the tangent vector of the surface at the given coordinates.<br> The <b>tangent vector</b> is the vector pointing toward the U axis, or alternatively, the partial derivative of the "evaluate" method with respect to U. The bitangent vector returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>. <li><a id="bitangentvector"></a>bitangent(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the bitangent vector of the surface at the given coordinates.
+This method is optional.<br> The <b>bitangent vector</b> is the vector pointing toward the V axis, or alternatively, the partial derivative of the "evaluate" method with respect to V. The bitangent vector returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>. </ul>

 #### Return Value